IVF and Thyroid Health: Why It Matters and How to Manage It

 1. Optimizing Thyroid Function:

-- Preconception Care: Thyroid function screening can reveal problems that may need to be fixed before beginning in vitro fertilization.
+- Preconception Care: Checking your thyroid function helps find if there is any problem that must be fixed before you start in vitro fertilization.

 2. Impact on Ovarian Stimulation: